joao-gino/go-api-rest/README.md

 To run the project, be sure that you have the [Go](https://go.dev/) in your machine.

-After clone the project, build the project.
+After clone the project, build the it.

 ```
 go build
 ```

-Then, execute the project
+Then, execute.

 ```
 ./apirest.exe